chees-e/bloq/README.md

 ## **Getting Started**

 ### Creating a Canvas:
-Creating a canvas with height *h*, and width *w*:
+Creating a canvas with width *w*, and height *h*:

 ```
-canvas: h, w
+canvas: w, h
 ```

 Defaults:
 ```
+w: 100
 h: 100
-w: 100
 ```
 #
 ### Placing a Block: